Mental Health Podcasts for Parents 2025

 We may be reaching the end of Mental Health Awareness Month, but there’s never a bad time to focus on your mental health.
-While some people might try using methods such as working out or incorporating reading into your routine, listening to a mental health podcast can be a good alternative to try as well!
+While some people might try using methods such as working out or incorporating reading into their routine, listening to a mental health podcast can be a good alternative!

-Whether you are looking to get advice from a professional or are looking to get some comedic relief, these popular podcasts are a great starting point when it comes to bettering your mental health!
+Whether you are looking to get advice from a professional or are looking to get some comedic relief, these popular podcasts are a great starting point for bettering your mental health!

 The Hilarious World of Depression

-Veteran Radio host John Moe wants to take the stigma surrounding depression away and give people a way to listen to others stories while also having a good laugh.
+Veteran Radio host John Moe wants to remove the stigma surrounding depression and give people a way to listen to others’ stories while also having a good laugh.

 The Happiness Lab